Mohannadshih/Python_App/README.md

 ## How to run

-use the  `python -m flask run` command to start the app
+use the  `python -m flask run` command to start the app or use `docker build -t <name-image-here> .` to build a docker image to use and then `docker run -d -p 5000:5000 <container-name-here>` to run the container in the background using port 5000.
+In which the first port in `-p 5000:5000` is from the computer and the second port is within the container, so if you want you can do `-p 5005:5000` to map your 5005 port to the 5000 port within the container.

 ## Including .env file when running the app